 Dicker v Dicker and Ennever, The Times 12/5/1875

 Update (Feb 2013): although Elizabeth was recorded as a spinster when she and John had married in 1866, she had in fact married Robert Dicker in 1858 and was not divorced until 1875 rendering her marriage to John as bigamous because Robert only filed for divorce in 1874.
-The earliest record of the assumed name was in the 1881 census when both John and Elizabeth and two of the children were all recorded as Hannaway, suggesting that the revelation in the divorce papers and more probably the embarrassment caused by The Times article were the reason.
+The earliest record of the assumed name was in the 1881 census when both John and Elizabeth and two of the children were all recorded as Hannaway, suggesting that the revelation of her occupation as a prostitute in the divorce papers and more probably the embarrassment caused by The Times article of May 1875 citing her marriage to John as bigamous were the reason.

 Summary table of name-change information found:

 Blank cells indicate information not yet known.